mvmd-org/mvmd-site/README.md

 - [Document Standards](./strategy/DOCUMENT_STANDARDS.md) - Standards and templates for each content type
 - [AI Guide](./strategy/AI_GUIDE.md) - Guide for AI assistants working on the project
 - [Cursor Workflow](./strategy/CURSOR_WORKFLOW.md) - Specific instructions for working in Cursor
+- [Presentation Script](./strategy/presentation-script.md) - Script for presentations about the restructuring

 ### Current Status